thebases/base-mdm-app/README.md

-# Headwind MDM: free and open-source MDM launcher
+# Base MDM: free and open-source MDM launcher

 A Powerful Open Source Platform to Manage your Enterprise Android Devices